valhovey/blog/emergence_of_integers.md

 ## Type Theory

-Like in Peano Arithmetic and recursively enumerable formal systems, the $Y$ combinator is actually an expression of [a paradox](https://en.wikipedia.org/wiki/Curry%27s_paradox).
-That is to say, the $Y$ combinator can be used to construct absurd self-referential statements.
+Like in Peano Arithmetic and recursively enumerable formal systems, the \\(Y\\) combinator is actually an expression of [a paradox](https://en.wikipedia.org/wiki/Curry%27s_paradox).
+That is to say, the \\(Y\\) combinator can be used to construct absurd self-referential statements.
 Even before Lambda Calculus was a convention, individuals like [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell){:target="_blank"} attempted to remedy these kinds of paradoxes with a new field of mathematics called [Type Theory](https://en.wikipedia.org/wiki/Type_theory).
 Originally created to solve [Russel's Paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox){:target="_blank"}, type theory aligns well with Lambda Calculus allowing us to endow functions with a notion of parameter and return types, along with a type for the function itself.
-In its most basic form, typed lambda calculus operates over the type $*$ which reads as "the set of all types" with an additional $\rightarrow$ operator that allows you to construct functions over the types.
-For instance, $* \rightarrow *$  is the type of "a function from a type to a type".
+In its most basic form, typed lambda calculus operates over the type \\(*\\) which reads as "the set of all types" with an additional \\(\rightarrow\\) operator that allows you to construct functions over the types.
+For instance, \\(* \rightarrow *\\)  is the type of "a function from a type to a type".

 {:refdef: style="display:flex;align-items:center;flex-direction:column;"}
 ![Pasted image 20240407000029.png](/blog/images/emergence_of_integers/Pasted image 20240407000029.png){:target="_blank"}
 *The Lambda Cube ([source](https://en.wikipedia.org/wiki/Lambda_cube#/media/File:Lambda_Cube_img.svg){:target="_blank"}).*
 {:refdef}

-In typed Lambda Calculus, it is impossible to create the $Y$ combinator.
+In typed Lambda Calculus, it is impossible to create the \\(Y\\) combinator.
 The same self-reference that gives it its utility results in an Achilles' heel that results in the type signature never terminating.
 Still, the typed lambda calculus is incredibly useful in its own right and supports many rich operations, just not general recursion.
-[Many extensions can be added to the types](https://en.wikipedia.org/wiki/Lambda_cube), but until you allow for something like the $Y$ combinator these systems are all [strongly normalizing](https://en.wikipedia.org/wiki/Normal_form_(abstract_rewriting)) (which means operations are guaranteed to terminate and not infinitely regress){:target="_blank"}.
+[Many extensions can be added to the types](https://en.wikipedia.org/wiki/Lambda_cube), but until you allow for something like the \\(Y\\) combinator these systems are all [strongly normalizing](https://en.wikipedia.org/wiki/Normal_form_(abstract_rewriting)) (which means operations are guaranteed to terminate and not infinitely regress){:target="_blank"}.

 {:refdef: style="display:flex;align-items:center;flex-direction:column;"}
 ![The Haskell Logo](/blog/images/emergence_of_integers/Pasted image 20240406234316.png){:target="_blank"}
 *Haskell's logo combines the lambda with a symbol >>= representing monadic binding.*
 {:refdef}

-Second-order typed Lambda Calculus (also romantically called $\lambda_2$), which extends the simply typed Lambda Calculus with polymorphism, is what modern languages like [Haskell](https://en.wikipedia.org/wiki/Haskell){:target="_blank"} are built on top of.
-But, if $\lambda_2$ is only strongly normalizing and cannot express general recursion, how is it a useful programming language?
+Second-order typed Lambda Calculus (also romantically called \\(\lambda_2\\)), which extends the simply typed Lambda Calculus with polymorphism, is what modern languages like [Haskell](https://en.wikipedia.org/wiki/Haskell){:target="_blank"} are built on top of.
+But, if \\(\lambda_2\\) is only strongly normalizing and cannot express general recursion, how is it a useful programming language?
 We throw our hands up into the air and introduce a familiar function which is the seed that sets Haskell into motion:

 ```
 fix f = f (fix f)
 ```

-This is the $Y$ combinator expressed in Haskell, where instead of relying on lambda terms we use the language's ability to allow functions to reference themselves in their definitions.
-This is not as elegant as the $Y$ combinator, but just as powerful and it means that many properties about languages like Haskell are actually [Undecidable](https://en.wikipedia.org/wiki/Undecidable_problem){:target="_blank"} (behaving just like the systems discussed in Gödel's proofs){:target="_blank"}.
+This is the \\(Y\\) combinator expressed in Haskell, where instead of relying on lambda terms we use the language's ability to allow functions to reference themselves in their definitions.
+This is not as elegant as the \\(Y\\) combinator, but just as powerful and it means that many properties about languages like Haskell are actually [Undecidable](https://en.wikipedia.org/wiki/Undecidable_problem){:target="_blank"} (behaving just like the systems discussed in Gödel's proofs){:target="_blank"}.

 ## Curry-Howard Isomorphism